architech-boards/brancaboard/source/definitions.rst

  }

-Also there are two variable used for remember the status of Green and Blue LEDs that are:
+Also there are two variables used for remember the status of Green and Blue LEDs that are:

 .. code::

  uint8_t LedG=0; // Led Greem 0==OFF 1==ON
  uint8_t LedB=0; // Led Blue 0==OFF 1==ON

-The custom commands (implemented on STM32F0-Discovery) for control the

-STM WiFi module are:
+Custom commands (implemented on STM32F0-Discovery) to control STM WiFi module are:

 * **lgon** – TurnON the green LED